NicholasEwing/War-of-the-Ring-Card-Finder/README.md

 	* ~~render card when selected~~
 * __Polish__
 	* ~~move combat init number down slightly~~
+	* Use ES6
+	* Remove all for loops
+	* Use module pattern
+	* dry up code completely before moving on
 	* change suggestion highlight color and bg based on faction (red for shadow, blue for free peoples)
+	* check if it's safer to use innerText instead of innerHTML for text change
+	* make app look like an actual website, add background, contact info, links to ares, etc
+	* maybe add useful shortcut buttons? ("show all shadow, show all fp, show all character, etc?")
+	* find way to preload bg images and cache them to prevent white flash on initial search
 	* ~~don't make nav bar highlight on hover, don't allow nav bar focus~~
 	* ~~add card icon (muster / army / character) on suggestion lis~~
 		* need to fix some SUPER minor white space issue with shadow icons
-	* allow card flip to show relevant cardback
+	* ~~allow card flip to show relevant cardback~~
-	* dry up code completely
-	* find way to preload bg images and cache them to prevent white flash on initial search
 	* ~~ensure type-ahead suggestions can be navigated and selected with arrow keys + enter~~
 		* ~~up and down arrows work~~
 		* ~~left and right arrows navigate pages~~
-	* check if it's safer to use innerText instead of innerHTML for text change
 * __Data Entry__
 	* enter all 100+ cards into the system (might have to do this manually)
 	* add improved text for all cards